 White cap covers when worn are to reach to the top of the scarlet band; the metal Lion and Crown being worn outside the cap cover.
-The material for white cap covers is to be pique.

-7. Beret.-The blue or green beret is to be worn so that the leather binding is level round the head and one inch above the eyebrows, the crown of the beret being pulled to the right.
+7. Berd.-The blue or green beret is to be worn so that the leather binding is level round the head and one inch above the eyebrows, the crown of the beret being pulled to the right.
 The cap badge of the same pattern and design as in paragraph 6 is to be worn immediately over the left eye.

 8. Blue Serge Tunic.-Blue serge, single breasted, cut as a lounge suit to the waist with back seam, very loose at the chest and shoulders, but fitted at the waist; military skirt to bottom edge; length of skirt 13 inches for a man 5 ft.
-9 ins., varying in proportion to height; step collar, depth of opening about 3 inches; detachable plain blue cloth belt, 2 inches wide, with mitred end, fastened by 2-prong gilt metal buckle; two cross-patch breast pockets above, $\frac{1}{2}$ inches wide and $7\frac{1}{2}$ inches deep to top of the flap, box pleat in centre $2\frac{1}{2}$ inches wide, three pointed flap $6\frac{1}{2}$ inches wide and $2\frac{1}{2}$ inches deep; two expanding pockets below the waist plaits at the sides, $9\frac{1}{2}$ inches wide at the top and $10\frac{1}{2}$ inches at the bottom, 8 inches deep to top of the pocket and fastened at the top with a small button, flap with button-hole to cover pockets, $3\frac{1}{2}$ inches deep, $10\frac{1}{2}$ inches wide.
-The top of the pocket should be turned down at the corners; inside watch pocket.
+9 ins., varying in proportion to height; step collar, depth of opening about 3 inches; detachable plain blue belt, 2 inches wide, with mitred end, fastened by 2-prong gilt metal buckle; two cross-patch breast pockets above, $\frac{1}{2}$ inches wide and $\frac{7}{8}$ inches deep to top of the flap, box pleat in centre $\frac{1}{2}$ inches wide, three pointed flap $\frac{1}{2}$ inches wide and $\frac{21}{8}$ inches deep; expanding pockets below the waist plait at the bottom, $\frac{1}{2}$ inches wide at the top and $10\frac{1}{2}$ inches at the bottom, 8 inches deep to top of the pocket and fastened at the top with a small button, flap with button-hole to cover pockets, $5\frac{1}{2}$ inches deep, $10\frac{1}{2}$ inches wide.
+The top of the pocket should be sewn down at the corners; inside watch pocket.
 Two brass waist hooks, four Corps buttons down front, the bottom one just below the bottom edge of belt when worn.
 Gilt letters "RM" on shoulder straps.
 Pointed cuffs $2\frac{1}{2}$ inches wide rising to 6 inches at the point; with two small buttons on the outside seam; shoulder straps of the same material as the tunic, fastened with a small Corps button; badges of rank in metal.
 Collar badge gilt metal laurel surrounding silver globe to be worn on the step of the collar.
 To be lined or not, as required, with lining of similar colour to the tunic.

-9. Trousers.-Blue serge, with a scarlet welt $\frac{1}{2}$ -inch wide down each side seam.
+9. Trousers.-Blue serge, with a scarlet welt 1-inch wide down each side seam.

-10. Battledress, Blue and Khaki.-Service articles but with the collar of the khaki battledress faced with similar material.
+10. Battledress, Blue and Khaki.-Service articles fit with the collar of the khaki battledress faced with similar material.
 Battledress blouses are to be worn with the collar and top button undone.
 Woven arm badges "Royal Marines" are to be worn 1 inch below the shoulder seams.

-11. Mess Jacket.-Scarlet cloth, blue cloth round cuffs $3\frac{1}{2}$ inches deep, roll collar, no shoulder straps; four gilt buttons with Lion and Crown mounted in silver down the front, dummy button holes.
-Badges of rank $\frac{1}{2}$ -inch in size for all officers and Corps badges in gilt metal, except that the Globe is to be in silver, on each side of the collar.
+11. Mess Jacket.-Scarlet cloth, blue cloth round cuff 3 $\frac{1}{2}$ inches deep, roll collar, no shoulder straps; four gilt buttons with Lion and Crown mounted in silver down the front, dummy button holes.
+Badges of rank $\frac{1}{2}$ inch in size for all officers and Corps badges in gilt metal, except that the Globe is to be in silver, on each side of the collar.
 The position of these badges is to be as follows :-